Hair Loss Treatment Singapore

 What Is a Hair Transplant?

-Hair transplantation is a surgical technique that moves hair follicles from a part of the body called the ‘donor site’ to a bald or balding part of the body known as the ‘recipient site’.
+Hair transplantation in Singapore is a surgical technique that moves hair follicles from a part of the body called the ‘donor site’ to a bald or balding part of the body known as the ‘recipient site’.
 In this minimally invasive procedure, grafts containing hair follicles that are genetically resistant to balding, (like the back of the head) are transplanted to the bald scalp.
 Hair transplantation differs from skin grafting in that grafts contain almost all of the epidermis and dermis surrounding the hair follicle, and many tiny grafts are transplanted rather than a single strip of skin.

 As with any kind of surgery, transplants have some risks, including bleeding and infection.
 There’s also the chance for scarring and unnatural-looking new hair growth.

 Around the time new locks start to grow, some people have inflammation or an infection of the hair follicles, called folliculitis.
 Antibiotics and compresses can relieve the problem.
-It’s also possible to suddenly lose some of the original hair in the area where you got the new strands, called shock loss. is a common side effect that is usually happen to patient.
+It’s also possible to suddenly lose some of the original hair in the area where you got the new strands, called shock loss. is a common side effect that is usually happening to the patient.
 Bald patches are also common, as fifty to a hundred hairs can be lost each day.
 Post-operative hiccups have also been seen in around 5% of transplant patients.

 Other side effects include swelling of areas such as the scalp and forehead.
 If this becomes uncomfortable, medication may ease the swelling.
 Additionally, the patient must be careful if their scalp starts itching, as scratching will make it worse and cause scabs to form.
 A moisturizer or massage shampoo may be used.